lucsande/file-tree-writer/README.md

 <br />

 #### FileTree
-This is the component responsible for displaying the final file tree the user can copy and use in their StackOverflow questions.
-This components gets the fileTree state from the useFileTree hook and uses it to recursively generate each one of the file tree lines.
+This is the component responsible for displaying the final file tree the user can copy to use in StackOverflow questions.
+This component gets the fileTree state from the useFileTree hook and uses it to recursively generate each one of the file tree lines.
 Each line is comprised of four elements: inheritedPrefix + pipeOrBlank + tpipeOrLpipe + treeNode._name

 ![visual explanation of how file tree lines are written](https://github.com/lucsande/file-tree-writer/blob/master/public/images/anatomy-of-a-line.png?raw=true)